Hope Valley, less than 20 miles from South Lake Tahoe, boasts Caples Lake, Sorensen's resort, hot springs, and a string of historic Western towns.

 The sight of steaming, soothing waters spurred us on to the first of two wonderful hot springs in the area.
 At Grover Hot Springs State Park, a few miles from Markleeville, skiers, cyclists, and snowbirds alike converge to take the curative mineral waters that bubble out of the ground at 150 degrees before being channeled into a 104-degree pool.
 Open year-round, Grover is low on luxuries but big on natural scenery and, as we soon discovered, is a magical spot in the middle of a snow flurry.

 After a long soak and a quick dip in the cold plunge, we crossed the state line, passing through the twin cities of Minden and Gardnerville on our way to Genoa (juh-NO-uh).
-This little specter of a town boasts—implausibly—a fine French restaurant, La Ferme (awarded five stars by the Reno Gazette-Journal), and the Sugarplum Bakery.
-Sitting on a plateau at the base of a grade that is only 11 miles from Heavenly Mountain Resort, Genoa is as rich in Victorian architecture and historical landmarks as it is short on square footage.
+Sitting on a plateau at the base of a grade that is only 17 miles from Heavenly Mountain Resort, Genoa is as rich in Victorian architecture and historical landmarks as it is short on square footage.

-This tiny Western relic, in fact, claims both the oldest "thirst parlor" (the still-operating Genoa Bar) and the oldest permanent settlement in Nevada; a replica of Mormon Station, the original trading post established by emigrant John Reese in 1851, is open to the public May to mid-October.
+This tiny Western relic, in fact, claims both the oldest "thirst parlor" (the still-operating Genoa Bar) and the oldest permanent settlement in Nevada; a replica of Mormon Station, the original trading post established by emigrant John Reese in 1851, can be visited year-round, even if the museum is only open to the public from May to mid-October.

 A statue in Mormon Station State Historic Park commemorates Genoa's other claim to fame: It is the final resting place of legendary mailman and mountain rescuer Snowshoe Thompson.
 From 1856 to 1876, John A. Thompson (formerly Jon Torsteinson-Rue) traversed the rugged mountains between Placerville and Genoa on homemade skis, lugging 50- to 100-pound mailbags on his back.
 A native of Norway, Thompson spent his last years near here and is buried in the cemetery at the edge of town.

 Thompson is not the only celebrity to have found his way to this Nevada outpost.
-Ulysses S. Grant, Teddy Roosevelt, and Mark Twain all sought the curative waters at David Walley's Hot Springs up the road.
+Ulysses S. Grant, Teddy Roosevelt, and Mark Twain all sought the curative waters at David Walley's Hot Springs Resort up the road.
 Built in 1862 by David and Harriet Walley at a cost of more than $100,000, the resort catered then, as now, to a more well-heeled clientele, many of whom had made their fortunes in the nearby silver mines.
-Though not much is left of the original hotel and spa (which included a ballroom, restaurant, stables, and bathhouses), the resort's modern luxuries—a spa with all the amenities, a prime-rib house, Jacuzzi tubs, and suites with full kitchens—seem in keeping with Walley's vision.
+Though not much is left of the original hotel and spa (which included a ballroom, restaurant, stables, and bathhouses), the resort's modern luxuries—a spa with all the amenities, an upscale steak-and-seafood restaurant, Jacuzzi tubs, and suites with full kitchens—seem in keeping with Walley's vision.

 As we lounged in one of six hot pools under a high-desert moon, with nothing to block our view but miles of sagebrush and juniper, we contemplated the fact that a bean's length can put you both a few miles and an entire world away.

-This article was first published in November 2003.
+This article was first published in November 2003 and updated in June 2018.
 Some facts may have aged gracelessly.
 Please call ahead to verify information.